Prehistoric religion: Art

-Upper Paleolithic humans produced complex paintings, sculptures, and other artforms, much of which held apparent ritual significance.
+Upper Paleolithic humans produced complex paintings, sculptures, and other art forms, many of which held apparent ritual significance.
 Religious interpretations of such objects, especially "portable art" such as figurines, varies.
-Some writers understand virtually all such art as spiritual, while others read only a minority as such, preferring more mundane functions for the majority.
+Some writers view virtually all such art as spiritual, while others read only a minority of it as such, preferring more mundane functions for the majority.

 The study of religious art in the Upper Paleolithic focuses in particular on cave artreferred to alternatively by some writers (such as David S. Whitley) as "rock art", as not all of it was produced on cave walls rather than rock formations elsewhere.
 Cave art is frequently conceptualised as a tool of shamanism.
 This model, the "mind in the cave" conjecture, sees much cave art as produced in altered states of consciousness as a tool to connect the artist with the spirit realm.
 Visionary cave art, as shamanic art is referred to, is characterised by unnatural imagery such as animal-human hybrids, and by recurring themes such as sex, death, flight, and physical transformation.

 Not all religious cave art depicts shamanic experience.
-Cave art is also connected, by analogy with modern hunter-gatherers, to initiation rituals; a painting that depicts an animal to most members of a tribe may have a deeper symbolic meaning to those involved in smaller secret societies.
+Cave art is also connected, by analogy with modern hunter-gatherers, to initiation rituals; a painting depicting an animal may have a deeper symbolic meaning for members of a tribe, whereas for those involved in smaller secret societies it may have a deeper symbolic meaning.
 Comparative evidence for this form of cave art is difficult to gather, as secret societies by definition do not share their nature with outsider anthropologists.
 In some cases, the lifestyles of modern hunter-gatherers have been rendered so peripheral as to lose that knowledge entirely.
 Nonetheless, these arts are still studied, and general ideas can still be concluded; concepts associated with secret society cave art include ancestor figures, animals as metaphors, and long-distance travel.
 (Note: Regarding the specific matter of cave art depicting animals, study of cave painting sites in southwest France (a particularly rich location for Paleolithic religion) finds distinctive patterns of placement.
 Bison, aurochs, horses, and mammoths tended to be painted in clear and central locations within caves, while deer, ibex, and bears were in more peripheral and inaccessible locations.
 Felines were located exclusively in the hardest-to-reach places.)